-You can get started on your 2010 return by creating an account.
+Get started on your 2010 return by creating an account.
 Then just follow the instructions and enter your information into the system.
-PriorTax’s application will collect all of the necessary information and fill out your return and all other forms and schedules automatically.
+The application will fill out your return and any other forms automatically.

-Unfortunately, the IRS does not allow us to e-file prior year taxes.
-So at the end of the process you will have to print out a paper copy of your return, sign it, and mail it to the IRS.
-This means that you should have your refund in about six to eight weeks.
+Since the IRS does not allow you to e-file prior year returns, you’ll have to print out a paper copy, sign it, and mail it to the IRS.

 When it’s this simple to file late taxes there’s really no excuse not to file.
 Don’t let fear of the IRS keep you from claiming money that’s rightfully yours.
 Create an account to get started on your 2010 return now.